 ⚡ kubectl -n kube-system get pods -l 'app in (rook-operator, rook-agent)' NAME READY STATUS RESTARTS AGE rook-agent-4rhwt 1/1 Running 0 4m rook-agent-6s9v8 1/1 Running 0 4m rook-agent-8kgr9 1/1 Running 0 4m rook-agent-wqg9l 1/1 Running 0 4m rook-operator-845b8b8d4-p6cln 1/1 Running 0 4m

 NOTE: If you are installing Rook on Kubernetes nodes running CoreOS or RancherOS you need to configure flexible volume first!

 To better understand Rook, first, you need to understand Ceph.
 Ceph is all in one solution for the block, object and file storage.
 The block storage (think of EBS) is what will probably be more interesting to you.
 Each time you create a Kubernetes Persistent Volume Claim or PVC, the Ceph will create the new volume.
 The main component responsible for block storage is Ceph OSD along with Ceph MON which provides cluster membership, configuration, and state.
 Those two components are enough to have a distributed block storage.
-There are other daemons for extra storage types and some helpers like API, etc.
+There are other daemons for additional storage types and some helpers like API, etc.

 Each Ceph OSD daemon handles only one physical drive.
 OSD stores the data in small objects which are part of placements groups or PGs.
 The placement groups are part of one pool which is distributed across other OSD nodes.
-Of course, you can have many pools and each pool has defined number of replicas.
+Of course, you can have many pools, and each pool has defined number of replicas.
 Which means when you create a PVC, the data is everywhere, on each storage node and replicated.